ausybenelux/Ocelot/README.md

 * All compiled files and assets sit in the assets/ folder, like that this remains isolated and does not get cluttered between templates and php files.

-* All configuration files like (.jshintrc, .ruby-gemset, .ruby-version, config.rb, Gemfile, Gemfile.lock, ut_zen.info) are located in the root of the theme directory, all added config options should be located in the root of the theme.
+* All configuration files like (.jshintrc, .ruby-gemset, .ruby-version, config.rb, Gemfile, Gemfile.lock, crosscheck_theme.info) are located in the root of the theme directory, all added config options should be located in the root of the theme.

 * The rest of the files are files that drupal needs to make the theme.